gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 ### cross-env

 We recommend instead to define environment variables with [cross-env](https://github.com/kentcdodds/cross-env).
-That way, the environment variables will also be available to other [Node.js](https://nodejs.org/en) files:
+That way, the environment variables will be available to any [Node.js](https://nodejs.org/en) files loaded by the script:

 ```json package.json
 {